 For example, the color “blue” can be both 青い (aoi) and ブルー (buruu).

 Another example is the color orange.
-Even Japanese people will often opt for the loanword, オレンジ, instead of using the traditional Japanese word: 橙色 (daidaiiro).
+Even Japanese people will often opt for the loanword, オレンジ, instead of using the traditional Japanese word 橙色 (daidaiiro).

 Click here to join our 30 day challenge to learn hiragana!

-- How to Say Other Colors in Japanese
+How Colors Work in Japanese

 Nouns for Basic Colors in Japanese